 - Apply to NCC.

-- Once accepted, fill out an Intake Welcome Packet (which you can also pick up in Room 100).
+- Once accepted, fill out a Reasonable Accommodation Plan Application (which you can also pick up in Room 100).
 Talk with a Disabilities Support Coordinator if you need more information about the process or have any questions.

 - Be sure to call if you need accommodations to take the Accuplacer, a computerized test that is a requirement for all students before registering for classes.